rent-management-system/property-listing-service/README.md

 ### Prerequisites
 Before you begin, ensure you have the following installed:
 -   Python 3.10+
--   Docker and Docker Compose (for local development with services like PostgreSQL and Redis)
+-   Docker and Docker Compose (for local development with services like PostgreSQL)
 -   `pip` (Python package installer)

 ### Environment Variables